 Talk about things you want to achieve few years down the line

-Talking about your goals and dreams will make you come across as a more zealous person who is ready to take up the job.
+Talking about the things you want to achieve and dream of will obviously paint you as a passionate individual who is ready to take up the challenge of a new job.